The world of work is changing. We no longer need to be in a physical space like an office—or even a particular city—to get our work done.

-1. Find Your Mentoring Partner
+Communicating Effectively With Your Mentoring Partner

 Remember: It’s important at the very onset of your mentoring partnership to ask your mentor or mentee what s/he prefers when it comes to both written and video communication channels; this way, you’re not bombarding one another on multiple platforms, which can be maddening!
 Decide at the beginning of your relationship what tools you’ll be using and the frequency with which you’ll be video chatting.

 Our advice?
 If you’re on Mentorloop, make sure to connect your calendar and communication apps like Zoom or Slack so you can set-up a schedule of recurring meetings, get notified when you’re having them, and have an all-inclusive record of your communication with your mentoring partner in your Loop.

 During your conversations, actively listen to your mentoring partner.
 Take notes and ask thoughtful questions to gain a deeper understanding of their insights.
 Remember, a mentoring relationship should be a two-way street, where both the mentor and mentee contribute and learn from each other.

 On Mentorloop, you can use your Loop to document your mentoring relationship.
 Here, you can schedule recurring meetings, set meeting agenas, and even take and keep notes.

 Remote mentoring obviously relies entirely on virtual interactions, so it is essential to make the most of digital platforms.
 It may seem obvious but it bears mentioning that it’s good to ensure you have a stable internet connection and a quiet environment for virtual meetings.
 Dress professionally and find a suitable background to maintain a sense of professionalism.